anti-bad/anti-bad.github.io/index.md

 title: Anti-BAD Challenge
 ---

-## About Anti-BAD Challenge
+## Anti-BAD Challenge

-The **Anti-BAD Challenge: Anti-Backdoor Defense for Post-Trained Large Language Models** is a competition designed to address the growing security concerns in the era of widespread LLM deployment.
+The **Anti-BAD: An Anti-Backdoor Challenge for Post-Trained Large Language Models** is a competition designed to address the growing security concerns in the era of widespread LLM deployment.

 ### Background